-Global Health stream starting October
+Global Health stream

 Applicants can elect to study for the broader title of MPH without reference to a specialisation or choose to graduate with a global health speciality: MPH (GH).
-As with the existing MPH, the Global Health stream will look to recruit high quality students.
+As with the existing MPH, the Global Health stream is looking to recruit high quality students.
 The stream has a limited number of places and securing a place on the course is expected to be highly competitive.
 Students with international work experience will provide a valuable contribution to the course environment and therefore work experience in a low- or middle-Income country setting is desirable.

-The Global Health stream carries the same minimum entry requirement as the MPH.
+The Global Health stream carries the same minimum entry requirements as the MPH.
 Given the statistics and epidemiology core courses in Term 1 suitable candidates are likely to have a basic grounding in maths or statistics, either at AS Level standard, as a component of their undergraduate degree or equivalent.